 Which is the best ACE inhibitor?

-Clinical trials suggest ACE inhibitors are all about equally effective at treating hypertension and heart failure.
+Clinical trials suggest ACE inhibitors are all about equally effective at treating high blood pressure (hypertension) and heart failure.

 - Hypertension - NHS guidelines state that any ACE inhibitor may be prescribed for people with hypertension.